Let’s learn Spanish with some of the most common phrases people use for flirting in this lovely language.

 Flirting in Spanish is pretty much the same as it could be in any other language aside from the pick-up lines which are completely different.

-Here are some situations and how to act upon them that could be of help for you.
+Here are some situations and how to act upon them that could be of help to you.

 Given that you are not a local, having a drink in a “cantina”, this is what you should expect first: